 My kids have selective hearing.
-You won’t find this fact surprising because your kids or any others you’ve encountered likely have selective hearing, too.
-Basic, repeated requests such as ‘Please shut the refrigerator door” or “Don’t leave your wet towel on the floor” go ignored unless I:
+Chances are, your kids or any others you’ve encountered likely have selective hearing, too.
+Simple, repeated requests such as ‘Please shut the refrigerator door” or “Don’t leave your wet towel on the floor” go ignored unless I:

 A) Ask at least three times